 The key is using AI as a preparation tool, not a crutch.
 Do the research, practice the conversations, draft your scripts, then go have a real conversation with a real human.
 The confidence you build through preparation is what actually gets you the higher offer.

-This wraps up the Career & Job Search section of our series.
+This wraps up the Career and Job Search section of our series.
 You now have AI helping you tailor your resume, write cover letters, practice interviews, auto-apply at scale, and negotiate your salary.
-Next up: we’re shifting to Mental Health & Wellness, starting with AI-powered mood tracking and journaling.
+Next up: we’re shifting to Mental Health and Wellness, starting with AI-powered mood tracking and journaling.

 Leave a Reply